-Trunks not made for swimming: elephants rescued from Sri Lankan sea
+Trunks not made for swimming: Elephants rescued from Sri Lankan sea

 On Sunday morning, a Sri Lankan naval patrol rescued two distressed elephants stranded at sea off the island's eastern coast, according to the national navy.

-Three navy vessels participated in the rescue mission along the coast of the province of Trincomale, eventually coordinating with a team of Navy Divers to help guide the elephants back to shore.
+Three navy vessels participated in the rescue mission along the coast of the province of Trincomale, eventually coordinating with a team of navy divers to help guide the elephants back to shore.

 Video of the scene shows smaller boats of helpers approaching the animals, with larger vessels monitoring the surrounding area to help keep it clear of bigger boats.